niklasHagner/mma-rankings/README.md

 * `/` - serve webpage ( `public/index.html` )
 * `/scrapeMissing` - scrapes mmastats.com for all the dates we don't already have in `/data/mmaStats.json`
 * `/scrapeByQueryParams?startDate=2011-01-01&endDate=2015-12-31` - scrapes mmastats.com for specified date range
-* `/searchfileforfighter?date=%222016-03-02%22`
+* `/searchfileforfighter?date=%222016-03-02%22&name=Fedor` - used to look up one opponent's rank at the time of the fight
 * `/serve-rankings-file` - serves the latest data dump of all historical rankings
 * `/mma-stats-by-date?date="2015-01-20"` - get rankings for 20th january 2015
-* `/fighter-profiles?name="Jon Jones"` - get fighter profile (and ufc record) for specific athlete
+* `/fighter-profile?name=Fedor` - search for a single fighter Sherdog-profile and look it up in Sherdog API
-* `/fighter-profile?name=` - default response; get the top 4 ufc fighter profiles from the latest ufc events
+* `/fighters-from-recent-event` - find multiple fighter's Sherdog-profiles, from the most recent event listed on sherdog.com

 ## Project history